Confucianism: Terminology

+In the Western world, the character for water is often used as a symbol for Confucianism, which is not the case in modern China.

-Five Classics (, Wǔjīng) and the Confucian vision
+Five Classics and the Confucian vision

-Traditionally, Confucius was thought to be the author or editor of the Five Classics which were the basic texts of Confucianism.
+Traditionally, Confucius was thought to be the author or editor of the Five Classics which were the basic texts of Confucianism, all edited into their received versions around 500 years later by Imperial Librarian Liu Xin.
 The scholar Yao Xinzhong allows that there are good reasons to believe that Confucian classics took shape in the hands of Confucius, but that "nothing can be taken for granted in the matter of the early versions of the classics".
-Professor Yao says that perhaps most scholars today hold the "pragmatic" view that Confucius and his followers, although they did not intend to create a system of classics, "contributed to their formation".
+The sixth classic similar to the Classic of Poetry was the Classic of Music.
+It was lost during the Han dynasty.
+Music carried an invaluable tool to induce focus in performing rituals.
+These were the internal (music) and external (rites) keys to harmonizing society.
+Yao suggests that most modern scholars hold the "pragmatic" view that Confucius and his followers did not intend to create a system of classics, but nonetheless "contributed to their formation".

 The scholar Tu Weiming explains these classics as embodying "five visions" which underlie the development of Confucianism: